Note from Superintendent DuRoss

-This past school year has been unprecedented, with the COVID-19 pandemic and remote learning.
-However, one thing that never changes is our commitment to the children of this community.
-Due to our focus on the success of the whole child, a commitment to a positive culture and innovation, and a strong caliber of teachers and support staff, District 54 continues to thrive.
+District 54’s commitment to the children of this community is unwavering.
+Due to our supports for the whole child, a commitment to a positive culture and innovation, and a strong caliber of teachers and support staff, District 54 continues to support the academic and social-emotional wellbeing of our students.

-Now, more than ever, the connections we build with students are our top priority.
-We need them to feel safe and we need them to know that we are committed to helping them feel healthy, safe, engaged supported and challenged.
+The connections we build with students are our top priority.
+We need them to know that we are committed to helping them feel healthy, safe, engaged supported and challenged.
 We are committed to kindness, inclusion and equity.
 And we are committed to closing any achievement gaps and achieving educational excellence.

 As the superintendent of the largest elementary school district in Illinois since 2013, Andy DuRoss prioritizes investing in people as the key to ensuring the academic success and social-emotional well-being of the more than 15,000 students and 2,000 employees of School District 54.